OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

+---
+title: Avatar
+description: This constructor is designed to showcase an Avatar representing a project member and provide a direct link to their social media profiles.
+constructorName: ShAvatar
+---

 ### Usage

 #### Presentation
-This is the display format for the `ShAvatar` constructor, designed to showcase an avatar representing a project member and provide a direct link to their social media profiles.
+This is the display format for the {{ $doc.constructorName }} constructor, designed to showcase what are its capabilities.

 ##### Example Basic Avatar